 The interviewee reports that the 2,3 people who ran away were caught and ended up getting beaten even harder.
 However, according to the respondent, everyone was beaten, including minors, with wooden sticks found in the woods.
 “They beat the people who had stopped to intimidate them so that we would not run away.”

-The respondent reports that they were left for 2-3 hours in a prone position, on a dirt road, until some officers (according to the respondent’s description belonging to the special forces Interventna Jednica Policija (IJP) ) returned with the three fugitives.
-Those three men had visible signs of violence and beatings.
+The respondent reports that they were left for 2-3 hours in a prone position, on a dirt road, until some men in uniform (according to the respondent’s description belonging to the special forces Interventna Jednica Policija (IJP) ) returned with the three fugitives.
+Those three men had apparently visible signs of violence and beatings.
 The respondent reports that the three fugitives were all crying.

 The group was subsequently put into a van and the interviewee reports that the officers drove them for 4 to 5 hours.
 “It was impossible to breathe.
 Some were sick and vomiting.
 They drove very fast and jerkily, they did it on purpose.”